 I love the Trossachs.
 Sitting north-east of Loch Lomond — about an hour from Glasgow — it’s a range of rolling hills, hidden lochs and cute cottages on the waterfront.
 It’s one of those ‘places of my childhood’.
 Do you know the ones I mean?
 Those hideaways you always feel safe in, that bring back fuzzy memories of sitting in the backseat of the car … Continue reading A short and sweet walk above Aberfoyle, Trossachs

 I can’t imagine a more outdoorsy man than my dad.
 Ever since I was little, he’s dragged me up hills, through marshes, into a kayak and towards trig points.
 He is that guy who — at fifty-two — still insists on donning his foul weather gear to head up the mountains, regardless of the weather or his dodgy hips.
 So, when I was organising my trip … Continue reading Owning the outdoors at Go Ape Aberfoyle

 ‘A breath of fresh air’.
 I’ve never been a fan of cliché expressions, but in this case I’ll make an exception.
 I am forever amazed at what fresh air does for the soul.
 Really.
-This week, C and I decided it was time to escape the library.
-We packed a bag of snacks, took jackets in case the sun disappeared, and drove north.
-Our destination … Continue reading Getting lost in the Trossachs
+This week, we packed a bag of snacks, took jackets in case the sun disappeared, and drove north.
+Our destination was Aberfoyle, a small Trossachs town that boasts a lane of … Continue reading Getting lost in the Trossachs